Thank you for visiting us. We hope you come back soon!

 Kerry’s passion for horses and training started at a very young age and has grown into a lifelong pursuit.
 He was born in Medicine Lodge, KS, in 1975 and has worked with horses ever since.
 At the age of 12, Kerry started his first two year old colt with the help of his grandfather, Dale Lukens.
 From then on, Kerry was motivated to learn as much as he could about communicating with horses and spent many days working horses and gathering cattle for local ranches with Dale.
 In high school, Kerry competed in rodeo as a calf, team and steer roper.
 He also spent several years training young thoroughbreds at a local racetrack.

 This diverse background built Kerry’s passion and love for communicating with horses and led him to see how important it was to help others become better leaders and communicators with their horses.
-Since the mid 90’s, Kerry has held horsemanship demonstrations and clinics at events such as Equine Affaire, Equifest of Kansas, the American Royal and the Missouri Equine Expo.
-Kerry has also been a national ambassador for Purina Mills’ Equine Influential Team for many years and given numerous Horse Owner Workshop (HOW) demonstrations around the country.
+Since the mid 90’s, Kerry has held horsemanship demonstrations and clinics all across the United States and Canada.
+Kerry has also been a national ambassador for Purina Mills' Equine Influential Team and was the official clinician on 'Best of America by Horseback', and popular show on RFD-TV, for several years.

 My Approach to Horsemanship, by Kerry Kuhn